SafraPay MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool forces a bank to re-sync connections and waits for completion.
-It distinguishes from siblings like openfinance_get_item_status by explaining when to use each.
+The description clearly states the tool forces a bank to re-sync connections and waits for completion.
+It specifies the PATCH/polling mechanism and distinguishes from siblings like openfinance_get_item_status by noting it as a re-check alternative.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.